How to improve your communication skills as a manager - Oak Engage

 Even if it doesn’t take much effort to schedule a regular call with the team, they will likely delegate it to someone else.

-7. The Instigator Manager
+7. The instigator manager

 Instigators are often quite aggressive in their approach, so if this is present in leadership it can cause a culture of fear in an organisation.
 When things aren’t going to plan or mistakes have been made, an Instigator Manager may communicate their frustration very outwardly.